hydrusnetwork/hydrus/docs/getting_started_installing.md

     !!! note "Qt compatibility"

-        If you run into trouble running newer versions of Qt6, some users have fixed it by installing one or more of these additional packages:
+        If `hydrus_client` fails to run, and from terminal it says something like this:

+        `qt.qpa.plugin: From 6.5.0, xcb-cursor0 or libxcb-cursor0 is needed to load the Qt xcb platform plugin`

+        Then Qt6 may need a couple additional packages:

         * `libicu-dev`
         * `libxcb-cursor-dev`
-        * `libgthread`

         With `apt` that will be:

         * `sudo apt-get install libicu-dev`
         * `sudo apt-get install libxcb-cursor-dev`
-        * `sudo apt-get install libgthread2.0-0`

         Or check your OS's package manager.

     *   Get the .tag.gz.
-Extract it somewhere useful and create shortcuts to 'client' and 'server' as you like.
+Extract it somewhere useful and create shortcuts to 'hydrus_client' and 'hydrus_server' as you like.
 The build is made on Ubuntu, so if you run something else, compatibility is hit and miss.
     *   If you have problems running the Ubuntu build, [running from source](running_from_source.md) is usually an improvement, and it is easy to set up these days.
     *   You might need to get 'libmpv1' or 'libmpv2' to get mpv working and playing video/audio.
 This is the mpv _library_, not the necessarily the player.
 Check _help->about_ to see if it is available--if not, see if you can get it like so:
         * `apt-get install libmpv1` or `apt-get install libmpv2`